swiftlang/swift-package-manager/Documentation/Usage.md

 C language targets are similar to Swift targets, except that the C language libraries should contain a directory named `include` to hold the public headers.

-To allow a Swift target to import a C language target, add a [target dependency](#targets) in the manifest file.
+To allow a Swift target to import a C language target, add a [target](PackageDescription.md#target) in the manifest file.
 Swift Package Manager will automatically generate a modulemap for each C language library target for these 3 cases: